-This tour is all about bringing the MTB Beds vibe to the back country.
-Every trail, every climb, every uplift, every coffee, every lunch, every hotel, refuge and beer has been ridden and tested, by us and our partners at Back Country Finale, no short cuts.
+This tour is all about bringing the MTB Beds vibe to the Backcountry.
+Every trail, every climb, every shuttle, every coffee, every lunch, every hotel, refuge and beer has been ridden and tested, by us and our partners at Backcountry Finale, no shortcuts.
 At each and every point we've thought, is there a better trail or a better spot to sip that post ride beer, a better view to wake up to....

-30% per person, the non-refundable booking deposit is required to secure your place on the Trans Ligurian Tour, the full balance is due 8 weeks before your arrival in Finale Ligure.
+To secure your place on the Trans Liguria Tour A 30% per person, booking deposit is required.
+Deposits are non refundable and the full balance is due 8 weeks before your arrival in Italy.

 Day One - Arrival